Alexander Bain (philosopher): Early life and education

-Alexander Bain was born in Aberdeen to George Bain, a weaver and veteran soldier, and Margaret Paul.
+Alexander Bain was born in Aberdeen, north Scotland, to George Bain, a weaver and veteran soldier, and Margaret Paul.
 At age eleven he left school to work as a weaver hence the description of him as Weevir, rex philosophorum.
 He also attended lectures at the Mechanics' Institutes of Aberdeen and the Aberdeen Public Library.

 In 1836 he entered Marischal College where he came under the influence of Professor of Mathematics John Cruickshank, Professor of Chemistry Thomas Clark and Professor of Natural Philosophy William Knight.
 Towards the end of his undergraduate degree he became a contributor to the Westminster Review with his first article entitled "Electrotype and Daguerreotype," published in September 1840.
 This was the beginning of his connection with John Stuart Mill, which led to a lifelong friendship.
 He was awarded the Blue Ribbon and also the Gray Mathematical Bursary.
 His college career and studies were distinguished especially in mental philosophy, mathematics and physics and he graduated with a Master of Arts with Highest Honours.

 In 1841, Bain substituted for Dr. Glennie the Professor of Moral Philosophy, who, due to ill-health, was unable to discharge his academic duties.
 He continued to do this three successive terms, during which he continued writing for the Westminster, and also helped John Stuart Mill with the revision of the manuscript of his System of Logic (1842).
 In 1843 he contributed the first review of the book to the London and Westminster.